mozilla-services/merino-py/docs/adr/0004-default-load-tests.md

 ## Decision Drivers

+**Resource Consumption**\
+The solution should ensure API quotas with third-party providers, such as AccuWeather, are respected.

 **Load Test Break Detection**\
-The solution should provide a mechanism for contributors to be notified when they have broken the load tests.
+The solution should notify contributors when they introduce changes that break the load tests.

 **Performance Trending**\
-The solution should enable the establishment of consistent and reliable performance trends for Merino-py endpoints, allowing contributors to identify regressions quickly.
+The solution should enable the establishment of consistent and reliable performance trends for Merino-py endpoints, allowing contributors to quickly identify regressions.

 **Deployment Efficiency**\
-The solution should minimize delays in the deployment process while ensuring that critical issues are flagged in a timely manner.
+The solution should minimize delays in the deployment process while ensuring that critical issues are flagged promptly.

 ## Considered Options

 * A. Turn on `[load test: warn]` by default
 * B. Turn on `[load test: abort]` by default
+* C. Weekly manual execution of load tests
-* C. Status quo: Keep current strategy
+* D. Status quo: Keep current strategy

 ## Decision Outcome

 **Chosen option: A. Turn on `[load test: warn]` by default**

-Until the SRE team can prioritize implementing a weekly load test run and incorporating smoke tests into the CD pipeline, the decision is to turn on `[load test: warn]` by default.
-This will provide much-needed insight into the performance and health of Merino’s API endpoints while giving contributors early feedback on the integrity of the load test suite.
+Until the SRE team can prioritize implementing a weekly load test run and incorporating smoke tests into the CD pipeline, the decision is to turn on `[load test: warn]` by default and add an opt out option, `[load test: skip]`.
+This will provide much-needed insight into the performance and health of Merino’s API endpoints, while giving contributors early feedback on the integrity of the load test suite.
 Additionally, this approach will pave the way for the deprecation of Contract Tests, reducing overall test maintenance.

 ## Pros and Cons of the Options

-### A. Turn on `[load test: warn]` by default
+### A. Turn on `[load test: warn]` by default with opt-out option

 This option would ensure that load tests run automatically during deployments, with failures generating warnings but not blocking the deployment.
+Contributors would have the ability to opt out of load tests using a new option, `[load test: skip]`.

 #### Pros

-* Load tests would run more frequently, providing consistent feedback on Merino API endpoints and functioning as a lightweight smoke test.
+* Load tests would run more frequently, providing consistent feedback on Merino API endpoints and acting as a lightweight smoke test
-* Contributors would receive early warnings if their changes break the load test suite, allowing issues to be traced to specific pull requests.
+* Contributors would receive early warnings if their changes break the load test suite, allowing issues to be traced back to specific pull requests
-* The work required to implement this change is minimal, consisting of updating the CircleCI configuration and documentation.
+* The work required to implement this change is minimal and includes:
+  * Modifying the smoke load test curve to minimize runtime and API resource consumption
+  * Updating the CircleCI configuration
+  * Updating documentation

 #### Cons
-* This approach would increase deployment time by approximately 10 minutes.
+* This approach would increase deployment time by approximately 10-15 minutes
+* If production deployments were to increase dramatically, there is potential to exceed 3rd party API quotas

-### B. Turn on `[load test: abort]` by default
+### B. Turn on `[load test: abort]` by default with opt-out option

 This option would also ensure that load tests run automatically during deployments, but production deployments would be blocked if the load tests fail.
+Contributors would have the option to opt out of load tests with a new option, `[load test: skip]`.

 #### Pros
-_Includes the Pros from Option A, as well as:_
+_Includes the Pros from Option A, plus:_

 * Ensures that broken API endpoints are not deployed to users, maintaining the integrity of the service

 #### Cons
-_Includes the Cons from Option A, as well as:_
+_Includes the Cons from Option A, plus:_

-* Critical features and fixes might be delayed if the load tests themselves are broken, leading to unnecessary blockages
+* Critical features and fixes may be delayed if the load tests themselves are broken, leading to unnecessary deployment blockages

-### C. Status quo: Keep current strategy

-This option involves continuing with the current opt-in approach, where load tests only run if developers explicitly include them in their deployment process, until SRE can prioritize test strategy changes in CD.
+### C. Weekly manual execution of load tests

+This option involves a member of the DISCO team manually triggering a load test on a weekly basis.
+The load test could be triggered via PR or manually via a bash script.

 #### Pros
+* Regular load testing would allow the team to establish meaningful performance trends
+* Breaks in the load test suite would be detected within a reasonable timeframe, making them easier to trace

+#### Cons
+* This approach does not address the coverage gap for API endpoint verification during deployment
+* It is time-consuming for the DISCO team, and depending on the trigger technique, it may be error-prone
+  * For example, if a DISCO team member triggers the load test via bash script and forgets to tear down the GCP cluster after use, unnecessary costs will be incurred

+### D. Status quo: Keep current strategy

+This option involves continuing with the current opt-in approach, where load tests are only run if contributors explicitly include them in their deployment process, until the SRE team can prioritize test strategy changes.

+#### Pros
 * Requires no additional work or changes to the current setup.

 #### Cons
-* Breakages in the load testing suite due to environmental, configuration, or dependency changes will continue to go undetected.
+* Breakages in the load testing suite due to environmental, configuration, or dependency changes will continue to go undetected
-* The lack of regular load tests prevents contributors from collecting sufficient data to establish meaningful performance trends
+* The lack of regular load tests prevents contributors from gathering sufficient data to establish meaningful performance trends

 <!-- References -->